JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/working-with-javascript.md

 ## Interacting with the DOM

-The Kotlin standard library provides a series of wrappers around the Java API for interacting with documents.
-The main component we'd usually access is the variable ```document```.
+The Kotlin standard library provides a series of wrappers around the JavaScript API for interacting with documents.
+The main component we'd usually access is the variable `document`.
 Given we have access to this, we can simply read and write to the corresponding properties.
 For instance, to set the background of the page we can do

 ```kotlin
 document.bgColor = "FFAA12"
 ```

-The DOM also provides us a way to retrieve a specific element by id, name, classname, tagname and so on.
-All returned elements are of type ```NodeList``` and to access members we need to cast it to the specific type of element.
-The code below shows how we could access an input element on the page
+The DOM also provides us a way to retrieve a specific element by ID, name, class name, tag name and so on.
+All returned elements are of type `NodeList`, and to access members we need to cast them to the specific type of element.
+The code below shows how we could access an input element on the page:

 ```html
 <body>